rmallah/fakemodel/README.md

 # fakemodel
 Generates placeholder QML models based on specifications

-This perl script can be used to generate models with fake data conforming to some type and specifications.
-This can be handy when you do not have fully developed working APIs yet and you have to create a wireframe for a prototype.
-Instead of hand creating the models you can use this script to rapidly generate models by using lorem ipsum texts and random numbers have a temporary model.
+This perl script can be used to generate models with fake data conforming to some data type and specifications.
+This can be handy when you do not have a fully developed working API for real data and you have to quickly create a wireframe or a prototype.
+Instead of hand creating the models you can use  this script to rapidly generate models by using lorem ipsum texts and  random numbers to have a temporary model.

 # usage